-Search pogosticking is when a searcher bounces back and forth between a search results page at a search engine for a particular query and the pages listed in those search results.
+Search pogosticking is when a searcher bounces back and forth between a search results pages at a search engine for a query and pages listed in those search results.

-A search engine could keep track that kind of pogosticking activity in the data it collects in its log files or through a search toolbar, and use it to rerank the pages that show up in a search for that query.
+A search engine could track search pogosticking in data from its log files or a search toolbar, and use it to rerank the pages that show up in a search for that query.

-A recent patent application from Yahoo describes information that a search engine may collect when searchers click on search results, and suggests that pogosticking information could be used with a ranking system like the one Yahoo described in a patent filing on User Sensitive PageRank, which I wrote about in Yahoo Replaces PageRank Assumptions with User Data.
+A recent Yahoo patent application is about information a search engine may collect when searchers click on search results.
+It suggests that information could be used with a ranking system like the one Yahoo described in a patent filing on User Sensitive PageRank.
+I wrote about that in Yahoo Replaces PageRank Assumptions with User Data.

 Search Pogosticking Benchmarks